jtom38/Chainsaw/docs/Targets/Console.md

 $MessageTemplate = '#DateTime# #Level# #Message#'
 ```

-With this example we would only end up replaceing values that Chainsaw knows about.
+With this example, we would only end up replacing values that Chainsaw knows about.
 If you want to add decorations you can.

 ```PowerShell
 $MessageTemplate = '[#DateTime#] - [#Level#] - #Message#'